 Foreign exchange gains and losses arise from transactions incurred in currencies other than the functional currency of the Company and its subsidiaries.
-We realized a foreign exchange loss of \$35,721 in the first nine months of 2021 as compared to a gain of \$76,995 during the same period last year.
-Foreign exchange rates have experienced large fluctuations since March 2020 as part of the market turmoil caused by the global coronavirus pandemic, particularly the Canadian dollar and the Mexican peso versus the US dollar.
-A significant portion of our cash balance was held in US dollars and, up until July 31, 2021, together with our US dollar denominated bank loan, and these can be materially impacted by changes in foreign currency exchange rates.
+We realized a foreign exchange loss of \$66,020 this quarter as compared to a loss of \$103,264 during the same quarter last year.
+Foreign exchange rates have experienced large fluctuations since March 2020 as part of the market turmoil caused by the global coronavirus pandemic, particularly the Canadian dollar and the Mexican peso versus the US dollar and Euro.
+A portion of our cash balance is held in US dollars, and some of our accounts payable are denominated in currencies other than the currency used to pay these accounts and fluctuations in the exchange rates of these currencies will result in gains or losses.